 Nurse practitioner educational programs include graduate courses in health sciences (e.g., pathophysiology, pharmacology, epidemiology) and courses in the diagnosis and clinical management of health and illness.
 Students also complete several semesters of supervised clinical practice to demonstrate competency in providing health care.
 Graduates from these programs are eligible to sit for national board examinations to become certified.

 The cost of earning a graduate degree can be high, but funding resources are available.
 In addition to grants for graduate nursing education, there are federal government education loan repayment programs for NPs who practice following graduation or become faculty members in an accredited nursing program.
 Also, as a benefit, many hospitals offer their nurse employees tuition reimbursement for pursuing advanced nursing degrees.
-Additional information about possible sources of educational funding may be found on this website, as well as at the American Association of Colleges of Nursing.
+Additional information about possible sources of educational funding may be found at the American Association of Colleges of Nursing.

 Learn More About a Career as a Nurse Practitioner